 Freedom of Information Act gives the general right of access to all types of recorded information held by the practice.
-The intention of the act is to encourage a spirit of openness and transparency within the NHS and the whole public sector.
+The intention of the act is to encourage a spirit of openness and transparency within the whole public sector.
 Our organisation aims to fully support this.